Burial and cremation: Introduction

 - supplements the information given in Notice 701/32 Burial, cremation and the commemoration of the dead, and

-- explains the role of the VAT Liability and VAT Advisory Teams.
+- explains the role of the VAT Reliefs and VAT Advisory Teams.

 This guidance does not cover supplies by local authorities (see VBURC4000).